jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-10.md

 off in part the operation of the law of diminishing returns)—all this gives either.
-But it should be observed that, as long as retiring ages remain the same, the percentage share of those who have to be provided for without contributing need not be affected by a decreasing percentage of persons under fifteen.
+But it should be observed that, as long as retiring ages remain the same, the percentage share of those who have to be provided for without contributing need not be affected by a decreasing percentage of persons under 15.

 4 There seems to be an impression, prevalent with many economists, to the effect that an increase in population per se provides another source of demand for investment.
 Why—must not all these new workmen be equipped with tools and their complement of raw material?
 This however is by no means obvious.
 Unless the increase is allowed to depress wages, the implication as to investment opportunity lacks motivation, and even in that case reduction of investment per head employed would have to be expected.

-The Vanishing of Investment Opportunity 115 ample support to Mr. Colin Clark’s expectation that product per man-hour is going to rise during the next generation.
+ample support to Mr. Colin Clark’s expectation that product per man-hour is going to rise during the next generation.
 5

 Of course, the labor factor may be made artificially scarce through high- wage and short-hour policies and through political interference with the discipline of the labor force.
 Comparison of the economic performance in